Beatrice-Hodson/threat-hunting-portfolio/threat-hunt-sops/threat-hunting-framework.md

 ---

 > "It is not enough to have a framework or a checklist.
 Alone, these produce mediocre hypotheses at best.
-It is the ability to think like the attacker at each stage of the intrusion that allows the defender to retrace the attacker's steps with higher certainty.
+It is the ability to think like the attacker at each stage of the intrusion that allows the defender to retrace the attack with higher certainty.
 The essential question, 'What would I do next if I were them?', backed by specific threat intelligence, is what generates the strong hypotheses needed to trace the entirety of the attack chain."
 > — Bea Hodson

 ---